xreef/JS-Vanilla-and-React-temperature-humidity/README.md

-# Simple animated temperature and humidity
+# Simple animated temperature and humidity gauge

 These widgets are used to create this demo application